Substantial defences against the destructive power of the sea were built at Withernsea during the 1870s. Nine extensions

 Rock armour was introduced to prevent outflanking and protect fixed properties lying south-west of the seawall.
 An increased rate of erosion beyond the most recent extension, added in 2005, has resulted in crenulate embayment.

-Part of the Golden Sands holiday park, occupying the lower centre of the map, sits between a road and receding cliff.
+Part of the Golden Sands holiday park, occupying the lower centre of the map, sits between the coastal road and receding cliff.

 Further extension has been proposed (currently as the South Withernsea Coastal Defence Scheme).
 Replacement of timber groynes and a strengthening of the sea wall were carried out at Withernsea's north end in 2017/2018.

 The first significant defence against the sea at Hornsea, built 1870, lasted six years.
 Even at that time, signs of consequential downdrift erosion were noted.